-As executive director of SisterSong, the largest multiethnic reproductive justice collective in the US, Monica Simpson discusses the organization’s mission and how that translates into women being able to control their futures.
+The mission of SisterSong, the largest multiethnic reproductive justice collective in the US, is to ensure women are able to control their futures.

 “Reproductive justice is a framework that women of color have been organizing with to bring our communities together around the issues that impact us the most,” says Simpson.
 “It is a framework that's intersectional.
 It advocates for the human right to have the children that we want, to not have children, and to end pregnancies or to have access to the contraceptives that we need to determine how we want to make family or not.
 Overall, reproductive justice is about the human right to self-determine, the ability to be able to live free from fear and violence and so that we are able to have healthy lives, and to grow and to live into our destinies.”

 Simpson has found her calling in the reproductive justice movement, and through SisterSong, advocates for gender equality that’s intersectional and helps lead to social change.